jeremygoldsmith/leader-readme/README.md

   * I try very hard not to be a micro-manager, but I do expect good results

 ## 1:1s
-I consider 1:1s very important, and try not to cancel them.
+I consider 1:1s very important, and try not to miss or cancel them.
+You can always reach out for an impromtu 1:1 if you need to talk.

 ### For Direct Reports
 If you report directly to me, I prefer to have a 1:1 weekly or every other week.
 I like having a place for 1:1 topics that we can both populate ahead of time (if we think of them) in a shared doc or Slack canvas.